Skip to main content

 Downloading video and extracting audio: The initial processing steps

-Whisper is a potent tool for converting audio into text.
-And so the first thing we need to do is extract the audio track from the video.
+Whisper great tool for converting audio to text.
+The first step in your workflow is to extract the audio from the video.

 import fs from 'fs';